-- To improve housing industry through provision of housing facilities to meet the increasing demand in Nairobi county - To invest in housing for economic gain. - To improve the general aesthetics of the area
+- To improve housing industry through provision of housing facilities to meet the increasing demand in Kiambu and Nairobi counties - To invest in housing for economic gain. - To improve the general aesthetics of the area

-Demand for high end houses in Nairobi has increased.
+Demand for high end houses in Ruiru Kimbo and other parts of Nairobi and Kiambu has increased.
 By constructing residential Apartments, the proponent will maximize gains from the piece of land as well as increase housing facilities in the area to meet the high demand.